Tax Tips For Independent Contractor Work

-You will need to pay your federal income tax and self-employment taxes four times a year – April, June, September, and January (Please note that the April and June payment deadline has been extended to July 15, due to COVID-19), unless you earn under $1,000.
+You will need to pay your federal income tax and self-employment taxes four times a year – April, June, September, and January, unless you earn under $1,000.
 To determine how much you will need to pay in estimated quarterly taxes, you can use Form 1040-ES.
-Keep in mind that you may also pay your estimated taxes weekly, bi-weekly or even monthly.
+Keep in mind that you may also pay your estimated taxes weekly, bi-weekly, or even monthly.
 This may help you from falling behind.
 There are two easy ways to make payments online:

-- Electronic Federal Tax Payment System (EFTPS) – Allows you to schedule payments up to 365 days in advance, change or cancel payments, and track your payment history.
+- Electronic Federal Tax Payment System (EFTPS) – This allows you to schedule payments up to 365 days in advance, change or cancel payments, and track your payment history.

 - IRS Direct Pay – Direct Pay is a good option if you are making a one-time payment.

-In addition to your federal taxes, you many also owe state and municipal taxes.
+In addition to your federal taxes, you may also owe state and municipal taxes.
 Check with your local and/or state tax authority to determine your tax responsibilities, and when payments are due.

 Common Tax Deductions for Independent Contractors